 Likewise, Saxony does not need to fear an international comparison.
-With a value of 96 %, Saxony is ahead of all EU and OECD countries.
-And it is well above the OECD average of 76 %.
+With the value of 95 %, Saxony is ahead of all EU and OECD countries.
+And it is well above the OECD average of 78 %.

 From a structural perspective, there are significantly more persons in Saxony who completed a vocational training than those who earned a university and/or college degree.
 With 29 % of the population having earned a tertiary level degree, Saxony is slightly above the German average (28 %) and slightly below the OECD average (36 %).